Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Experiments

-In this part, we present the simulation to confirm the minimax optimality of the HTL algorithm derived in Theorems~\ref{thm: lower bound of OTL} and \ref{thm: upper bound of OTL}, as well as the role of $\xi$ as we discussed in Subsection~\ref{subsection: RAHTL discussion}.
-Specifically, we explore offset transfer learning with the data generation procedure under concept shifts defined as follows,
+In this section, we empirically validate the minimax optimality derived in Theorems~\ref{thm: lower bound of OTL} and \ref{thm: upper bound of OTL}, as well as the role of $\xi$ that we discussed in Section~\ref{subsection: RAHTL discussion}.
+We focus on the setting with the following data generation process: